 Dezeen discussed the future of craft with lift manufacturer Aritco, designers Alexander Lervik and Fredrik Färg, and interior architect Marco Checchi, in this talk that took place during Stockholm Design Week.

-Dezeen's editor-in-chief Marcus Fairs speaks to Swedish designer Lervik, Färg & Blanche co-founderFärg, and Studio Stockholm co-founder Checchi about how craft can be combined with technology and the role it will play in the homes and workplaces of the future.
+Dezeen's editor-in-chief Marcus Fairs spoke to Swedish designer Lervik, Färg & Blanche co-founderFärg, and Studio Stockholm co-founder Checchi about how craft can be combined with technology and the role it will play in the homes and workplaces of the future.